costaest/solarsystem/README.md

 ## Demo

 The output is a fully interactive HTML file — rotate the scene, zoom in and out, and hover over any planet to see its name, distance from the Sun, and the current date.
 No server or install required for the viewer.

-> 📸 Screenshot / GIF coming soon

 ---